wunderwuzzi23/blog/content/posts/2020/applying-acls-and-race-conditions.md

 Aditionally, permission inheritance will be broken by the developer as well (e.g to prevent automatic read access, as otherwise the file likely won't be locked down properly anyways).

-*These two instructions above are basically rigth after each other.*
+*These two instructions can sometimes be found right after each other.*

 ## Exploitable?
-So, what's the chance of an adversary on the machine reading the file right after it was created, but before the permission lockdown happens.
+So, what's the chance of an adversary on the machine reading the file right after it was created, but before the permission lockdown happens?

 My initial thought was that this could theoretically be exploitable by someone else on the machine, but probably is too narrow of a window for a stable exploit.

-Nevertheless, I thought to give it a try and build a little File Stealer.
+Nevertheless, I thought to give it a try and build a little "File Stealer".

 ## Winning the race
 Nothing fancy when it comes to testing for this.
 I built a simple tool in C# that tries to access the file in a loop and prints out the contents if that is the case.

 This is basically the core part of the utility:

 ```